Slimco86/PolyNet/readme.md

 For classification tasks the list of avaliable classes is pecified in the config.json file.
 The name of the labels document must correspond to the name of the image + "_meta" tag.
 For example, for img123.jpg --> img123_meta.json.
 An example dataset is avaliable [here]().
-Similar data can be collected from the internet using [this]() web scraped from my other repository.
+Similar data can be collected from the internet using [this]() web scraper from my other repository.
-In order to make sure that the data is correct I suggest to run the dataset through dataset checks avaliable in the misc folder and to manually check it by the visual data tool from [this](repository).
+In order to make sure that the data is correct I suggest to run the dataset through dataset checks avaliable in the misc folder and to manually check it by the visual data tool from [this](https://github.com/Slimco86/DataViewer) repository.

 ## Reqirements